How to Manage Concrete Assets

 “People with small projects or plans to build lighter structures may be tempted to skip this step,” says Kobetz.
 “The $8,000 to $12,000 required to hire a geotechnical engineer might sound like a lot, but the truth is that’s the cheapest insurance you’ll ever buy for a structure.”

 Once the geotechnical report deems the area fit to build on and the structure is erected, keep the report with your baseline.
+In addition to the geotechnical report, drawings, photos, a history log and information gathered through annual inspection should be included.

 Creating a baseline